 Travel back in time as you tour our rooms and learn about the intrepid, sophisticated women who owned the property and operated it as an exclusive inn.
 The unique house museum is a dynamic learning project.
 As historical research, archaeological exploration and advanced structural analysis continue, it keeps providing new information about St. Augustine’s first tourism boom.

 The historic house museum is one of the most popular attractions in St. Augustine.
 You will see how people lived in early 19th-century Territorial Florida.
-The tour starts in the Visitor Center with a video preview that sets the scene for the guided tour.
+The tour starts in the Visitor Center with a video preview that sets the scene for the audio tour.
 Featuring more than a dozen rooms, the property has period pieces, artifacts, decorative arts and family heirlooms.
 Each room is designed to share a specific aspect of the property’s history.
 Furnished spaces on the tour include the kitchen, the dining room and the guest parlor along with the owner’s office and private quarters.
 You can also see the detached kitchen, which was built to prevent fire from spreading to the main house.
 This architectural design also kept the cooking heat away from the main house during the summer.
 There is also a replica of the 1802 washhouse, which contains a rare 19th-century hand-cranked washing machine.
 The fragrance of oranges awaits visitors during the tour of the meticulously landscaped grounds.

 Know Before You Go